Tebor Brosch

-"Mighty" Tebor Brosch Jr. (born October 9, 1982, in Toronto, Ontario) is a Canadian professional boxer.
-He is the reigning Canadian Professional Boxing Council (CPBC) welterweight champion, holding a record of 7–4–5, with 2 wins by KO/TKO.
+Tebor James Brosch Jr. (born October 9, 1982, in Toronto, Ontario), nicknamed "Mighty", was a Canadian professional boxer.
+He is the former Canadian Professional Boxing Council (CPBC) welterweight champion.

-Career history
+Background

-Brosch’s first experience in combat sports was kickboxing, in which he trained extensively during his teenage years.
+Brosch's first experience in combat sports was kickboxing, in which he trained extensively during his teenage years.
 At the age of 20, Tebor began to train exclusively in boxing.
 He debuted as an amateur in September 2003 at the Summer Hayes Tournament in Brantford, Ontario, winning gold as a middleweight.
 In October 2004, Brosch repeated his performance by again earning the Hayes tournament gold medal.

+Professional career

-At the age of 23, Brosch made the decision to turn professional.
-He made his pro debut against Codey Hanna in Winnipeg, Manitoba on January 26, 2007; Brosch dropped a unanimous decision to the 3-0 Hanna.
+At the age of 23, Brosch made his professional debut against Codey Hanna in Winnipeg, Manitoba on January 26, 2007; Brosch dropped a unanimous decision to the 3-0 Hanna.
 The pair would later fight twice more, which resulted in draws for both bouts.

-Tebor fought four times in 2008 at 155 lbs, drawing twice and dropping two decisions.
-He competed in another four matches the following year, winning 3 fights (2 by stoppage) and drawing once at 145 lbs.
+Tebor fought four times in 2008, losing twice to boxer Phil Boudreault and two draws to boxers Codey Hanna and Justin Fountain.
+He competed in another four matches the following year, winning 3 fights (2 by knockout) and one draw.

-Professional Titles

-On July 13, 2010, Brosch fought his first championship match for the vacant CPBC welterweight title.
-His opponent, Justin “the Matrix” Fountain, had previously fought him to a draw two years prior.

-The bloody back and forth match lasted for 7 rounds, with the combatants trading heavy shots and receiving cuts over both eyes.
-After the 7th round, the ringside doctor assessed the damage absorbed by Fountain’s right eye and recommended that the contest be stopped before the 8th.
-Because some of the damage was delivered via an accidental clash of heads, the judges went to their scorecards to render a decision.
+On July 13, 2010, Brosch fought for the vacant CPBC welterweight title against Justin Fountain, who he had previously faced two years prior.
+The match lasted for 7 rounds, with both fighters receiving cuts over both eyes.
+After the 7th round, the ringside doctor assessed the damage absorbed by Fountain's right eye and recommended that the contest be stopped before the 8th.
+Because some of the damage was delivered via an accidental clash of heads, the judges went to the scorecards for the decision.

-Brosch was awarded the split decision victory, and became the CPBC welterweight champion.
-His first title defense took place February 19, 2011, against undefeated challenger Samuel Vargas at the Hershey Centre.
-The back and forth match resulted in a draw.
+Brosch won by technical split decision, becoming the CPBC welterweight champion.
+His first title defense took place February 19, 2011 against undefeated Samuel Vargas at the Paramount Fine Foods Centre, which resulted in a majority draw.
 On October 24, 2012, Brosch was knocked out in just 127 seconds by Ukrainian prospect Ivan Redkach.

+Brosch would then fight three more times from 2013 to 2015, In 2013, Brosch fought undefeated boxer Brandon Cook for the Canadian light middleweight championship, losing by unanimous decision.
+He would then rematch boxer Samuel Vargas in 2014 at the Royal York Hotel in Toronto, also losing by unanimous decision.

+Brosch would have his last professional fight on April 3, 2015 against boxer Steve Clagget for the Canadian welterweight title at the Deerfoot Inn & Casino in Calgary, Alberta, which he would lose by unanimous decision.